Join Our Newsletter

 The following documents are required to be submitted with your application:

-• A copy of the current and legible license issued by the Colorado Department of Human Services, Office of Early Childhood unless you are in the pre-licensing process in which case you will need to submit documentation of the process including a copy of pre-licensing paperwork speaking to barriers or hurdles you may be facing.
+• A copy of the current and legible license issued by the Colorado Department of Human Services, Office of Early Childhood unless you are in the pre-licensing process in which case you will need to submit documentation that shows you have applied for a license.

 • At least three ‘before’ photos documenting the project before the work has started.